Last Updated on

 Countries Defined by the International Olympic Committee

 There are 206 members of the IOC as of 2019.
-The difference between the UN and the IOC is that the IOC includes several non-independent countries which are usually considered a territory of a larger country.
-This includes such places as Hong Kong, Puerto Rico, Guam, the Cook Island, and the British Virgin Islands.
+The difference between the UN and the IOC is that the IOC includes several non-independent countries, most of which are usually considered a territory of a larger country—most of these fall under territories of the United States, territories of the UK, or French territories.
+Notable ones include such places as Hong Kong, Puerto Rico, Guam, the Cook Island, and the British Virgin Islands.
 The IOC also includes Taiwan (known in the IOC as Chinese Taipei) which is not a member of the United Nations.

 If you merge the list of the UN and the IOC, you still have some issues.
 Hong Kong is part of the IOC, but Macau isn’t.
 American territories have independent status in the IOC, but French territories such as French Polynesia do not.
 Antarctica isn’t represented on either list, but it is an entire continent you can visit.